WangLeto/waiter-promise/README.md

-# waiter-promise -- enhanced promise
+# waiter-promise -- an enhanced promise library

 By using Waiter, you can easily split promise's resolve method and reject method from its declaration, and you can take the future advance of `settled` property, or get `result` of resolve or `reason` of reject anytime.